 How about you?

-Together, let’s take a look at what ‘love is’ in the mom thing by replacing the word love with motherhood.
+Together, let’s take a look at the famous Corinthians passage through a motherhood lens by replacing the word love with motherhood.
 Goodness knows we need reminders now and then about what really matters.

 Motherhood never gives up